How to Create a Retirement Budget So You Don’t Run Out Money

-Group your spending into different categories to get a good picture of where your money’s going.
+Group your spending into different categories to see where your money’s going.
 You’ll have fixed monthly expenses, like your mortgage, where the cost stays the same each month.

 Account for Changes

-After leaving the workforce, you’ll probably notice some differences in your spending plan.
+After leaving the workforce, you’ll notice some differences in your spending plan and budgeting process.

 You’ll no longer have to pay commuting costs for downtown parking near the office, gas to and from work or pricey lunches with coworkers.
 Your monthly retirement contributions will be a thing of the past.